razetime/laughing-umbrella/README.md

 Laughing Umbrella's quite a huge name, so let's call it LU for short.

 ## Paradigm
 For now i definitely don't want this to be stack based.
-So I chose the Splay tree as the primary storage method for now.
+So I chose a binary tree as the primary storage method for now.

-The problems i need to solve now are:
+### Problems and their solutions:
-- How to access arbitrarily deep elements
+**How to access arbitrarily deep elements:**
-- What comparison method the tree will use
+You can move elements around performing a left or right rotation on a given node.
+Eventually with enough rotations you can get to a required nodes.

-- how tree elements are consumed as the program executes
+**How tree elements are consumed as the program executes:** each command consumes its arguments from the lowest depth nodes of the tree, from left to right.

 The programs will be in a concatenative style, single char per command unless something else really strikes me as cool.